Putrajaya line

-The MRT Putrajaya Line, also known as MRT 2/MRT SSP, is the second Mass Rapid Transit (MRT) line in Klang Valley, Malaysia, and the third fully automated and driverless rail system in the country.
-It was previously known as the Sungai Buloh–Serdang–Putrajaya Line (SSP) Line.
+The MRT Putrajaya Line is the second Mass Rapid Transit (MRT) line in Klang Valley, Malaysia, and the third fully automated and driverless rail system in the country.
+It was previously known as the MRT Sungai Buloh–Serdang–Putrajaya Line.
 The line stretches from Kwasa Damansara to Putrajaya and runs through densely populated areas such as Sri Damansara, Kepong, Batu, Jalan Ipoh, Sentul, Kampung Baru, Jalan Tun Razak, KLCC, Tun Razak Exchange, Kuchai Lama, Seri Kembangan and Cyberjaya.

 Phase 1 operations of the line between Kwasa Damansara and Kampung Batu commenced on 16 June 2022.
 While the Phase 2 which covers the remaining of the line including the underground stretch was opened on 16 March 2023.